AdobeDocs/audience-manager.de-DE/help/using/reference/bulk-management-tools/bulk-requests.md

    * Regelbasierte und voreingestellte Eigenschaften
    * Segmente
-   * Eigenschaften für Eigenschaften und Segmentordner Die [!DNL Audience Manager] API schreibt Massendaten zurück in das [!UICONTROL Request] Arbeitsblatt.
+   * Eigenschaften für Eigenschaften und Segmentordner The [!DNL Audience Manager] API writes bulk data back to the [!UICONTROL Request] worksheet.

 >[!NOTE]
 >
->In Ihren Ergebnissen geben die `createTime` Spalten `updateTime` Daten in exponentiellen Notation zurück.
+>In your results, the `createTime` and `updateTime` columns return data in exponential notation.
 Die zugrunde liegenden Datums-/Uhrzeitstempel werden in der UNIX UTC-Zeit aufgezeichnet.
 Derzeit kann das Arbeitsblatt Datums-/Zeitstempel nicht in lesbarer Form wiedergeben.

-Wenn Ihre Massenaktualisierung einen Fehler zurückgibt oder fehlschlägt, finden [Sie weitere Informationen unter Fehlerbehebung für Massenverwaltungswerkzeuge](../../reference/bulk-management-tools/bulk-troubleshooting.md).
+If your bulk update returns an error or fails, see [Troubleshooting for Bulk Management Tools](../../reference/bulk-management-tools/bulk-troubleshooting.md).